kwiato88/EditorPlugins/docs/index.md

 ## Open file plugin

-Recursively search for file by regex in specified directories.
+Recursively search for file by pattern/regex in specified directories.
 Functions:
- * list and jump to file with name matching given regex;
+ * list and jump to file with name matching given pattern/regex;
  * provides interface for other plugins.